lambda-dom/monoid-actions/README.md

 ## Installation.

-To install the package, just:
+The package only depends on base; use the usual Haskell facilities to install it.
+To build the package, just:

     stack build